dionwang88/cs542database/README.md

 Pair class,*Pair\<L,R\>*, contains start position(or offset in data array) and length.
 Typically, one record will have one pair, but when free space are not available in whole multiple indexes are introduced to arrange the data into fragmental space.
 L is for array offset in data array, and R is for the length of the respective record(or the fragment of that record).
 Both L and R are int number, which is 4 bytes.

-##Physical/Memory metadata storage & transformation:<span id = "12"\>
+### *Table-Metadata*

-### Assumptions & decisions:
+Assumptions & decisions:

-1. The start sign is one-byte number, which is -1.
-There is no other numbers--key, offset or length--to be negative.
-Any negative indexes are forbidden.
+1. The start sign is one-byte number, which is -2.
+Still, there is no other numbers to be negative.
-2. Pair list in the class *Index* are sorted.
-Every times *indextobytes()* are called, the pair list in an index will be sorted by L's value.
-3. All the metadata will be converted into byte array.
-In this case, integer will be convert into 4 byte numbers.
-In other word, the key, offset and length all will be converted into 4 byte numbers.
-4. There will be a three-byte reserved space for each record.
-They will be active when it's necessary in the future.

 ##Data storage form<span id = "13"\>
 ### Assumptions & decisions: